 Nursing Home Care

-My legal practice is concentrated in assisting victims of nursing home negligence throughout Massachusetts and Rhode Island.
-Over my twenty-five year career, I believe I’ve seen nearly every conceivable fact pattern concerning neglect and abuse at these facilities.
+My legal practice is concentrated on assisting victims of nursing home negligence throughout Massachusetts and Rhode Island.
+Over my twenty-five-year career, I believe I’ve seen nearly every conceivable fact pattern concerning neglect and abuse at these facilities.
 It recently occurred to me that providing examples of the problems that my clients have encountered over the years might serve a useful purpose in helping others to avoid common lapses in nursing home care.

 A large settlement was reached on the eve of trial, presumably because the facility was fairly convinced that a jury would likely punish them for their deception in failing to own up to their role in both causing and properly reporting Ann’s accident.

 As always, a family’s best defense against nursing home neglect is both vigilance and active involvement in the care of their loved one.